emeric254/raspberryphish/README.md

 ## TODO
-  - install script for the server
   - config script for the server
   - make some html pages
-  - more infos in this _README_
+  - more infos in this _README_ file
   - documentation
   - tests & reports